Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Introduction

-It is certainly interesting to investigate the global existence of regular solutions for multi-dimensional compressible Navier--Stokes equations with {\it large initial data and vacuum}, which is important mathematically and physically.
-A significant contribution in this direction was made by Danchin and Mucha \cite{DM23}, where the global existence of large solutions with vacuum of \eqref{a1} in $\mathbb{T}^2$ was derived provided the bulk viscosity coefficient is properly large.
-This momentous result was later generalized in \cite{HWZ2} for the Cauchy problem in $\mathbb{R}^2$ with the aid of some ideas from \cite{HWZ} and a Desjardins-type logarithmic interpolation inequality in \cite{Z22}.
-More recently, the authors of the present paper \cite{WWZ} extended the whole plane case in \cite{HWZ2} to the half-plane under a slip boundary condition.
-It should be emphasized that the absence or flatness of boundary plays a crucial role in the analysis in \cite{DM23,HWZ2,WWZ}.
-Naturally, one would like to ask: do the global solutions with large initial data and vacuum in a region with a {\it non-flat boundary} exist?
+It is certainly interesting to investigate the global existence of regular solutions for multi-dimensional compressible Navier--Stokes equations with {\it large initial data and vacuum}, which is important physically and mathematically.
+A significant contribution in this regards was made by Danchin and Mucha \cite{DM23}, where the global existence of large solutions with vacuum of \eqref{a1} in $\mathbb{T}^2$ was derived provided the bulk viscosity coefficient is properly large.
+As a by-product, they also gave a rigorous justification of the convergence to the inhomogeneous incompressible Navier--Stokes equations when the bulk viscosity tends to infinity.
+More recently, on the basis of some ideas from \cite{HWZ} and an adaptation of the Desjardins-type logarithmic interpolation inequality in \cite{D1997}, the authors of the present paper \cite{WWZ} extended the results in \cite{HWZ} to the half-plane under a slip boundary condition.
+It should be emphasized that the absence or flatness of boundary plays a crucial role in \cite{DM23,HWZ,WWZ}.
+Naturally, one would like to ask: is it possible to establish the global solutions with large initial data and vacuum in a region subject to a {\it curved boundary}?

 The primary objective of the current paper is to provide an affirmative answer to this issue.
-Last but not least, we point out that the large bulk viscosity coefficient is suitable for some physical models.
-As observed by Cramer \cite{CR}:``\textit{Several fluids, including common diatomic gases, are seen to have bulk viscosities which are hundreds or thousands of times larger than their shear viscosities}."
-For more studies on the compressible Navier--Stokes equations, one may refer to the excellent handbook \cite{GN18} and references therein.
+More precisely, we shall address the initial-boundary value problem \eqref{a1}--\eqref{a3} involving general arbitrary large initial data with merely nonnegative bounded density: we recall that a ``ripped'' initial density is a function that may have nontrivial regions of vacuum, without any extra regularity assumption (see \cite{DM23}).
+Furthermore, we show the limiting behavior of such solutions as $\lambda\rightarrow\infty$ to a solution of the following inhomogeneous incompressible Navier--Stokes equations in $\Omega\times(0,+\infty)$: